-Working on clayboard panel with acrylic wash and graphite renderings has become my method and medium of choice.
-The smooth receptive material allows me to manipulate and remove paint through a fine sanding method, thus creating a gentle play of weathered texture and color.
+Working on panel with acrylic wash and graphite renderings has become my method and medium of choice.
+The smooth receptive surface allows me to manipulate and remove paint with a razor or through a fine sanding method.
+The limitation of color brings the pattern into a pronounced focus.

 My underlying hope is always to produce a beauty that awakens.